eg0u30a2/adv_data_processing/README.md

 INSTRUCTIONS:
-- The user is to add their own filepaths in all .m files, otherwise errors will result
+- The user is to add their own filepaths in all .m files, otherwise errors will result.
 - Press Run and follow instructions in the Command Window
 - A Test Matrix featuring the test parameters should accompany the script to enable accurate filenames and sub-folders to be created
+- The codes are to be used as a guide only and are to be adjusted depending on the user requirements, e.g. ADV sampling frequency, flume geometry, measurement coordinates, traverse speed, data windowing, filepaths, etc.

 NOTES: